 Since becoming a therapist, including training in depth psychology, I discovered such dreams and imagery are common when people begin their search for parts of themselves lost to trauma.
 Psychiatrist Erik Goodwyn, in his study of connections between modern neuroscience and Jung’s analytical psychology, discovered “children represent themselves as animals in dreams up to the age of eight.”6 Like any effort to reclaim lost parts of oneself, shamanism involves a regressive turn towards the most elemental aspects of personhood, which in our psychological worldview is typically associated with the innocence of childhood, or the inner child.
 When we have a felt-sense of this core, and often a pure sense of ourselves, we commonly feel reborn.
 The journey of the wounded healer also leads to a heightened awareness of the connection with all life, which perhaps is why animal spirits are common to the journey.
 They reconnect us with our elemental nature as part of unus mundus, the one world.

-Shamans differ from modern, western survivors of sexual abuse in their relationship with the imaginal and their communities’ reactions to both wounding and recovery.
-Last week I examined how Hierarchy’s dependency on scapegoats inhibits the archetypal drive to take the journey of the wounded healer.
-Resuscitating this journey involves learning how to work meaningfully with the imaginal, if not also identifying soul loss as a core injury of sexual abuse.
+Shamans differ from modern, western survivors of sexual trauma in their relationship with the imaginal and their communities’ reactions to both wounding and recovery.
+In the last post I examined how Hierarchy’s dependency on scapegoats inhibits the archetypal drive to take the journey of the wounded healer.
+Resuscitating this journey involves learning how to work meaningfully with the imaginal, if not also identifying soul loss as a core injury of sexual trauma.

 In their efforts to heal both themselves and others, shamans become experts at manipulating dissociation and related states like trance and possession.
 Hallucinations and dreams contribute to their understanding of the causes of disease and despair and the best approach to recovery.
 In contrast, western psychology has a history of ignoring the utility of the imaginal for recovery from trauma.
 Few of us learn how to use dissociative states to benefit ourselves or others.
 Smith remarked, “The shaman deliberately induces altered (dissociative) states in order to converse with helping spirits, make diagnosis, procure treatment….
 For the [dissociative] patient, the self-hypnotic strategies [dissociative defenses] operate largely non-consciously, outside the executive control of the ego.
 They are more the response to stimuli that activate them.”7 In fact, few of us even know of the journey of the wounded healer, or its relevance to recovery from trauma.